naupaka/sciworkflow/Readme.md

 #### Digital lab notebook

 I have experimented with keeping a digital lab notebook using [Evernote](https://evernote.com/) but the problem I ran into was that sync conflicts arose when I created a note on my desktop (e.g. a long laboratory protocol) and edited it on my phone (in the lab).
 Naupaka solves this problem by using Evernote with very high granularity (one note per gel image, microscope image, observation, etc.).
 Each of these can be tagged and are time stamped.
 Many notes can be organized into sets that take the place of the one-single-long-note-per-protocol approach I was taking.
 Icing the cake, Evernote provides image to text functionality which means that when you add photographs of your paper lab notebook to Evernote their text will be searchable.
+Prof. Cameron Thrash (@DrJCThrash) pointed out that the [pro version of Evernote](http://evernote.com/contact/support/kb/#!/article/27986277) is good for labs because it supports collaboration and version control.

+<blockquote class="twitter-tweet" data-conversation="none" lang="en"><p><a href="https://twitter.com/davidacoil">@davidacoil</a> <a href="https://twitter.com/datascimed">@datascimed</a> <a href="https://twitter.com/HensonMW_08">@HensonMW_08</a> ...also, remind that <a href="https://twitter.com/evernote">@evernote</a> premium has version control and shared notebooks so great for labs (2/2)</p>&mdash; Cameron Thrash (@DrJCThrash) <a href="https://twitter.com/DrJCThrash/statuses/484680630534676480">July 3, 2014</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 #### Communication